 Complete this field only if the currency code in field A4 is other than CAD.
-Use up to 12 characters, including one to indicate the decimal point, where appropriate.
+Use one of the boxes for this field to indicate the decimal point, where appropriate.
 Use as many places after the decimal as necessary to enter the exact exchange rate used (for example, 1.5537 or 0.002185).